dawsonlll/2024_US_Election_Analysis/README.md

 ## Statement on LLM usage

 Aspects of this project were developed with the assistance of the AI tool, ChatGPT.
-The abstract, introduction, result, and discussion sections were written with the help of ChatGPT.
-Portions of the code were adapted from resources in Telling Stories with Data and with ChatGPT.
-Additionally, the modelling, prediction, results, data analysis, introduction, and discussion sections were conducted using ChatGPT-4o.
+The abstract, introduction, result, discussion, appendix sections were written with the help of ChatGPT.
+Portions of the code were adapted from resources in Telling Stories with Data and written with the help of ChatGPT-4o.
+Additionally, the modelling, prediction, results, and data analysis were conducted using ChatGPT-4o.
 The entire chat history available in inputs/llms/usage.txt.